• Update: Due to maintenance, select A+FCU services will be unavailable beginning March 16th at Midnight. Read Full Alert

 Learn what you can expect during the inspection and closing process when buying your new home.

-You found the perfect home, applied for a mortgage, and now you’re making an offer.
+You found the perfect home, applied for a mortgage, and are moving forward with making an offer.
 Congratulations!
-But what happens during the rest of the homebuying process?
+But do you know what to expect through the rest of the homebuying process?

 Home Inspection